top of page

 Do you supply cabling?

 Although you are working with a blank canvas, the great thing about tipis is that they already come decorated with rustic wooden poles throughout which will be wrapped in warm fairy lights.
 Due to the generous high ceilings that tipis provide, you can hang flowers, garlands, bunting, lanterns and lampshades which can be attached to the poles with cable ties or string.
 You can decorate the entire tipis or alternatively focus on key areas such as the tables with flower displays, hanging displays such as flower clouds or garlands around the circular poles, entrances or walkways or the chill out lounge area.
+If your florist would like to hang flower hoops inside the tipis, please contact us for details.
 Our blog post on decorating tipis with flowers with examples from our tipi weddings is available here

 Our wooden tables are 2.1m long x 68cm wide and the can seat 6 guests (3 either side).